Lotus aduncus

-Lotus aduncus species of Lotus that is native in Europe.
+Lotus aduncus species of Lotus that is endemic to Thasos, Greece.
 It is perennial and grows in a subtropical biome.
 It was first described in 1855 by Carl Fredrik Nyman.

 Characteristics

 This species grows leaves that has fur-like trichomes, the buds may look identical to the leaves but are concaved and pink-tipped.
 The flowers are pink and look much like orchids.